NathanGillispie/NathanGillispie.work/content/docs/about/_index.md

 BookToc: false
 ---

-I'm Nathan, an undergrad based out of Bowling Green, just north of Nashville.
-I'm currently working on a few albums while studying to be a chemist.
-I plan on going to graduate school in 2024.
-After that, if I haven't signed my life away to UMG or Sony, I'll pursue a career in academia or at a national lab.
+I'm Nathan, a graduate student based out of Memphis.
+I'm currently working on a few albums and photobooks while studying to be a chemist.
+After grad school, If I haven't signed my life away to UMG or Sony, I'll pursue a career at a national lab.

-I like riding motorcycles, cooking and making music; however, these activities are always more enjoyable with my friends.
+I like riding motorcycles, cooking, making music, taking photos, and playing [go](https://en.wikipedia.org/wiki/Go_(game)); however, these activities are always more enjoyable with my friends.

-{{< figure src="/nathan.webp" width=45%  caption="ACS National Conference Fall 2023">}}
+{{< figure src="/nash.webp" width=70% >}}